 Figure 10b Signaling process for Single radio handover via proxy functions

-MN sends a message to the OPoS with a payload of a target network L2 handover frame.
+MN sends a MIH_PreReg_Xfer message to the OPoS which may have a payload of a target network L2 handover frame.

 Upon receiving this message from MN,

-OPoS proxy function helps to discover a suitable target network if not already known.
+OPoS queries the Information Repository to discover a suitable target network if not already known.

-OPoS proxy function signals with the MN via the TPoS proxy function, that is, OPoS proxy function sends the message to TPoS.
+OPoS signals with the TPoA via the TPoS proxy function, that is, OPoS proxy function sends the message to TPoS.

-Upon receiving this message from MN (either directly or via the OPoS, if the message is received directly from the MN, the OPoS is bypassed), TPoS proxy function helps to discover a suitable PoA if not already known.
+Upon receiving this message from MN (either directly or via the OPoS, if the message is received directly from the MN the OPoS is bypassed).

-TPoS proxy function signals with this target PoA using 21c message if the target PoA supports 21c.
+If the target PoA supports SR-MIHF messages, TPoS proxy function sends the MIH_PreReg_Xfer to the target PoA .

-TPoS proxy function signals with this target PoA using other message if the target PoA does not support 21c.
-It will reply to MN via the OPoS proxy function whether the L2 handover frame is successful with an indication that it signals with the target PoA using other message(s).
+Else, TPoS performs proxy TPoA function by signaling with this target PoA using other message out of scope of this specification.
+If the MIH_PreReg_Xfer fails because such signaling between TPoS and the TPoA, the MIH_PreReg_Xfer_response will include the indication to show that the fail is owing to TPoA not supporting MIH.